Notre Dame Fighting Irish men's ice hockey

 The Notre Dame Fighting Irish men's ice hockey team is the college ice hockey team of the University of Notre Dame, competing at the NCAA Division I level as an associate member of the Big Ten Conference.
 The Irish play their home games at Compton Family Ice Arena.
-The head coach of the Fighting Irish is Jeff Jackson, and his assistant coaches are Paul Pooley, Andy Slaggert, and Max Mobley.
+The head coach of the Fighting Irish is Brock Sheahan.

 Conference history

 Prior to the 2013–14 season, the team competed in the Central Collegiate Hockey Association, and also won its last ever conference championship.
 In the 2013–2014 season, the team began to play in the Hockey East conference, where it played until the conclusion of the 2016-2017 season.
 Beginning in the 2017–2018 season, the team joined the Big Ten Conference.

 History

 Ice hockey has existed on and off as both a club and varsity sport at Notre Dame since 1912.
 The modern era of Notre Dame hockey began in 1968, when the Fighting Irish began to play as a Division I independent.
 In 1971, the team joined its first conference, the Western Collegiate Hockey Association (WCHA).
 The team continued playing in the WCHA for a decade until moving to the Central Collegiate Hockey Association (CCHA) with the conference's three Michigan schools in 1981.

 The Fighting Irish lasted only two years in the new CCHA, when ice hockey was downgraded to a club sport for the 1983–1984 season.
 During that season, the Fighting Irish played in the Central States Collegiate Hockey League (CSCHL).
 Notre Dame finished that season second in the CSCHL with a record of 13–2–0.
 In 1984–1985 Notre Dame Hockey was once again elevated to varsity status with the team playing as a Division I independent.
 In 1992 Notre Dame rejoined the CCHA.
 The Irish struggled to remain competitive in the CCHA, but began to improve under head coach Dave Poulin.
 In 2004, Poulin led the team to its first ever NCAA Tournament.
 However, the following season was dramatically different.
 They only won five games, the worst season in school history.
 Poulin resigned after the season.